sdorof1/java-persistence-frameworks-comparison/README.md

 2. Configure PostgreSQL connection details in [application.properties](src/main/resources/application.properties)
 3. Create tables and data by running [create-script.sql](sql-updates/create-script.sql)
 4. Create one stored procedure by running [register_employee.sql](sql-updates/sql_functions/register_employee.sql)
+5. Tests will passing when executed from gradle build.
+If you want tests to be passing even from your IDE, then [setup EBean enhancer for your IDE](http://ebean-orm.github.io/docs/setup/enhancement)
-5. Give the scenarios a test run by running one of the test classes and enjoy :)
+6. Give the scenarios a test run by running one of the test classes and enjoy :)

 ## Why only non-JPA?